Brett Hankison found not guilty of endangering Breonna Taylor’s neighbors in shooting

 “Justice was done,” Mathews told reporters.
 “The verdict was proper, and we’re thrilled.”

 Local activists who have long been pushing for police reform said they were disappointed by the verdict.
-Shauntrice Martin, an organizer with Black Lives Matter Louisville, said she would continue to press for an end to qualified immunity-- legal precedents that protect government officials, including police officers, who are accused of violating constitutional right.
+Shauntrice Martin, an organizer with Black Lives Matter Louisville, said she would continue to press for an end to qualified immunity — legal precedents that protect government officials, including police officers, who are accused of violating constitutional rights.
 She also is fighting for more transparency in how police contracts are created and support families impacted by police use of force.

 “The fight continues, and we have priorities that are bigger than Hankison,” she said.